MStokluska/GraphQL-Tutorial/readme.md

 module.exports = makeExecutableSchema({ resolvers, typeDefs });
 ```
-In this step we have made an executable schema that contains both, our resolvers and typeDefs so it can be used in our ``index.js``
+The above code creates an executable schema that contains both our resolvers and typeDefs.
+The main ``index.js`` file should now include the two new lines of code indicated below:
 ```js
 const express = require('express');
 const { ApolloServer } = require('apollo-server-express');